katelloyd83/sound-fundamentals/modules/week-10/_posts/2004-01-01-mic-placement.md

 Whenever possible, you should try to choose a recording environment absent of undesirable noises.
 Likewise, if that is not possible, you should try to remove, turn off, or minimize those noises, so that they are removed from your recording.

 In theory, you should work to place a microphone in a position that captures the best sound quality or timbre, without undesirable colorations.

-## Proximity Effect

-Most microphones, and almost all directional microphones, will exhibit a something known as "proximity effect" when a sound source is place close (i.e. within about 2 feet) of the mic.
-This proximity effect results in a boost to bass frequencies in the sound spectrum.

-Proximity effect can be a good or bad quality.
-Proximity effect is what gives many radio announcers and DJs that characteristic "deep sound", that we are accustomed to.
-Many radio personalities will place their voice mics within in inches of their mouth to accentuate this principle and leverage it for that characteristic sound.

-There are times however, where proximity effect can make a sound too "muddy" or overpower the captured sound with bass frequencies.

 ## Axis